MicaelaDJ/Html-Hello-World.Practice/README.md

 # _Hello World_

-#### _A simple web page that collects  the word "hello" in many different languages.
+#### _A simple web page that collects  the phrase "hello, world" in many different languages.
 Created 1/7/19, Updated 3/7/19_

 #### By _**Micaela Jawor & Theary Im**_

 ## Description

 _This is a simple webpage to practice the applications of basic html and css styling.
-The page shows the word "hello" in many different languages and also displayes their respective flags._
+The page shows the phrase "hello, world" in many different languages and also displayes their respective flags._

 ## Setup/Installation Requirements